 Posted in From My Kitchen

-Anyone who has lived in a cowboy town knows that the Wild West is still very much alive.
-Rodeos, cattle drives, coal-powered railroad rides and mining tours are all still a part of daily life for those who live in picturesque mountain towns.
+Anyone who’s lived in a cowboy town knows that the Wild West is still very much alive.
+Rodeos, cattle drives, and coal-powered railroad rides continue on.
+There are also mining tours in a picturesque mountain town.
 In addition to Wild West vibes, the cowboy appetite is also quite real.
-After a long day of working outdoors, there’s nothing more comforting than hearty cowboy recipes, especially a big bowl of cowboy soup.
+After a long day of working outdoors, there’s nothing more comforting than a big bowl of cowboy soup.

 What is cowboy soup?

-Cowboy soup is a simple yet flavorful soup that’s packed with filling ingredients like ground beef, tomatoes, green chiles, pinto beans and other vegetables.
+Cowboy soup is a simple yet flavorful dish.
+It’s packed with filling ingredients like ground beef, tomatoes, green chiles, pinto beans, and other vegetables.
 It’s a one-pot meal that comes together in about 30 minutes.

 Some say cowboy soup is similar to a hearty chili.
-While it does have a comparable spice profile thanks to the combination of tomatoes, chili powder and ground cumin, cowboy soup is not typically as spicy as most chili recipes.
-It also contains extra ingredients that make the soup more filling, like chunks of potatoes, sweet corn and canned mixed vegetables.
+Cowboy soup has a comparable spice profile thanks to the combination of tomatoes, chili powder, and ground cumin.
+However, it is not typically as spicy as most chili recipes.
+It contains additional ingredients that make the soup more filling.
+These include chunks of potatoes, sweet corn, and canned mixed vegetables.

 Ingredients for Cowboy Soup